Name: Chesley

 the parents of our subject was born and raised and married.....

-note is not proof that Joel Coffey was the son of Chesley Coffey, because the
+not proof that Joel Coffey was the son of Chesley Coffey, because the note was

-note was written almost one hundred and fifty years after Joel Coffey was born.
+written almost one hundred and fifty years after Joel Coffey was born.
+Yet,

-Yet, this note is a strong implication that Chesley Coffey and Jane Cleveland
+this note is a strong implication that Chesley Coffey and Jane Cleveland were

 memory was quite accurate.
 There are other reasons to believe that Chesley